Last updated: December 2022

 Two of the most common types are comparative and contributory.

-An insurance company has to be somewhat of a detective to determine who is at fault in a car accident.
+If you’ve ever wondered what’s used to help determine fault following an accident, you’re not alone.
+An insurance company must be somewhat of a detective to determine who is liable for the crash.
 They'll rely on the police report, but also other materials or "clues."

 You can help make sure the police report is accurate and helpful by taking pictures of both vehicles.
 Don't move your vehicle until the police show up and can analyze the scene.
 Work with the police officer to provide as much detail as possible, be truthful, and identify any witnesses who may be able to help explain what happened during the accident.

-The insurance company will also take into account statements from all relevant parties.
+The insurance company will also consider statements from all relevant parties.
 These statements can include the officer's opinion from the police report, if available, along with witness statements.
 The company will take into account the physical damage to the vehicle, the nature and location of the damage, and any other relevant evidence that is brought to their attention.

-"Due to the potential ramifications of being found at fault for the accident, many personal injury lawyers advise clients not to admit fault at the scene of the accident," finds HG.org.
+"Due to the potential ramifications of being found at fault for the accident, many personal injury lawyers advise clients not to admit fault at the scene of the accident," says HG.org.

-Your best course of action at the scene of a car accident is to cooperate with the police.
-State what happened as clearly as you can and try to avoid making assumptions.
+Your best course of action at the scene of a car accident is to be kind and cooperate with the police.
+State what happened as clearly as you can and try to avoid making assumptions, whether you think you’re at fault or the other driver is at fault.
 It's up to the police officer and the insurance company to put the whole picture together using every clue available.

 Car Accidents, Fault & Car Insurance Rates

 While we can't help you avoid an accident, we can help you stay prepared with the right information and coverage.
-Call 1-877-463-4732 or come into a Direct Auto location near you to learn more about car insurance requirements in your state and how to get the best insurance coverage for your needs.
+Call 1-877-GO-DIRECT or come into a Direct Auto location near you to get a free quote today.